 About

 During the early battle with the COVID-19 pandemic, Michael was appointed by the Massachusetts Senate to the legislatively created Health Equity Task Force, which he co-chaired, aimed at addressing the health disparities that have been realized and magnified by COVID-19.
 He was also appointed by then Governor Charlie Baker to the COVID-19 Vaccine Working Group and served on the Department of Public Health’s Health Equity Advisory Group, the City of Boston’s Health Inequity Task Force, and the City of Brockton’s Social Justice Task Force.
 He gained a reputation for always being the equity voice in the room.
 The experiences led him to co-found the Health Equity Compact (HEC), a collection of over 80 c-suite leaders of color aimed at driving health equity reform in Massachusetts.
-In just two years, the HEC filed the first in the nation omnibus health equity reform bill, hosted the state’s first of its kind Health Equity Summit, worked with the Blue Cross Blue Shield of Massachusetts Foundation to publish a Cost of Inequity report (making the business case), and partnered with MassINC. to capture and publish a poll on the topic.
+In just three years, the HEC filed the first in the nation omnibus health equity reform bill, hosted the state’s first of its kind Health Equity Trends Summit, worked with the Blue Cross Blue Shield of Massachusetts Foundation to publish a Cost of Inequity report (making the business case), and partnered with MassINC. to capture and publish a poll on the topic.

 Attorney Curry is also an Adjunct Professor at both New England Law Boston teaching “Diversity and Inclusion in the Legal Profession” and Suffolk University’s Moakley Center and Sawyer School of Management teaching a health care management and policy course.